bcw117/Fake-Store-Website/README.md

 # Fake Store Website
+A dummy e-commerce website that you can visit and use to practice shopping online.
-A dummy e-commerce website was created using MongoDB, Express, React, and Node.js (MERN stack).
+The site was developed using MongoDB, Express, React, and Node.js.
 The product data is fetched from [Fake Store API](https://fakestoreapi.com/), payments are processed using Stripe and JWT authentication is implemented using Bearer tokens.

 ## Installation and Setup
 1. Clone the repository